The Savages (Doctor Who): Broadcast and reception

 In the guidebook The Discontinuity Guide, it was described as a serial that "plays intelligent games with witless SF clichés.
 Whilst not aspiring to greatness it does create an effective atmosphere."

 Commercial releases

 In print

 A novelisation of this serial, written by Ian Stuart Black, was published by Target Books in March 1986.

 Home media

 The complete soundtrack recordings, as recorded off-air by fans and coupled with linking narration by Peter Purves, has been released on CD.
 All four episodes of this serial are missing from the BBC archive.
 A few brief off-air 8 mm film recordings made by an unknown Australian fan represent the only extant clips (which include the departure of Steven) and were made available on the DVD box set release Lost in Time.
 A reconstruction has been made with telesnaps, production stills and the complete soundtrack.

+An animated version was announced on 12 December 2024 and released on 24 March 2025.